 More tips for exploring Oregon’s outdoors

-Relish in the beauty: Experiencing the quiet, awe-inspiring beauty of nature can not only uplift your spirits, it can improve your health.
-Think of Oregon’s vast outdoors as your place to relax and recharge, especially right now when many of us are vulnerable to stress and anxiety.
-You can help us keep this place beautiful for generations to come by recreating responsibly and avoid taking unnecessary risks.
+Relish in the beauty: Experiencing the quiet, awe-inspiring beauty of nature can not only lift your spirits, it can also improve your health.
+Think of Oregon’s vast outdoors as your place to relax and recharge.
+You can help us keep this place beautiful for generations to come by recreating responsibly and avoiding taking unnecessary risks.

 T.R.E.A.D. lightly: One handy reference tool is to follow the T.R.E.A.D. principles for treading lightly while social distancing outdoors: Travel responsibly (stay close to home), respect the rights of others, educate yourself, avoid sensitive areas and do your part (pack out what you pack in).

-Support local businesses: Keep in mind that as you plot your post-hike reward, restaurants and bars are still closed except for carry-out and delivery.
-(Phased reopenings will soon begin for businesses that meet specific safety thresholds.)
-You can still treat yourself to a yummy burger or plate of tacos — just call to see if the establishment is offering takeout or delivery.
-Consider buying a restaurant gift card for future use to show your love for local businesses.
+Support local businesses: Keep in mind that as you plot your post-hike reward, restaurants have adjusted hours and operations.
+You can still treat yourself to a yummy burger or plate of tacos — just call to see if the establishment is requiring reservations or offering takeout.
+For an al fresco meal, check out the restaurants that have expanded their outdoor dining space.